COMP08011/fault-tolerant-kafka/README.md

 ```
 ./bin/kafka-topics.sh --bootstrap-server localhost:9092 --describe --topic atu
 ```
-This simple topic wasn't partitioned or replicated, it was managed entirely by the single broker we were running.
+This simple topic isn't partitioned or replicated, it only has one partition which is managed entirely by the single broker we are running.
 Note how this is reflected in the simple output of `--describe`:

 ```
 comp08011@lab000001:~/dev/kafka_2.13$ ./bin/kafka-topics.sh --bootstrap-server localhost:9092 --describe --topic atu